 “The Return to Regional Dealer Networks”

 Do you know who the most powerful person in the diving industry is?
 Is it a Manufacturer?
 A Training Agency Executive?
 A Retail Dive Store Owner?
 How about a Travel Business Person or someone who works for a Trade Association?
-I bet that few of you guessed it was a Retail Dive Center.
-So if you own a Dive Store, YOU are the most powerful person in the industry!
-As a former Retail Dive Store Owner myself and a person who has worked for a few Manufacturers, a Training Agency, a Travel Company, a Media Company and two Trade Associations, I can tell you who has the power in the industry, how they got it and how they keep it.
+I bet that few of you guessed it was the Retail Dive Center Owner.
+So if you own a Dive Store, YOU are the most powerful person in the industry because, The Person Who Writes The Checks Has The Power.
+As a former Retail Dive Store Owner myself and a person who has worked for a few Manufacturers, a Training Agency, a few Travel Companies, a few Media Companies, Non-Profits Organizations, and two Trade Associations, I can tell you who has the power in the industry, how they got it and how they keep it.
 But the interesting point of all this is that the Retail Dive Center sector of the diving industry is the most important, most influential and most potentially powerful sector of the industry.
-Now, all we have to do is convince 1,800 Retail Dive Centers that they are the most important part of the diving industry and they don’t have to take orders from their vendors.
+It’s an Industry fact that most of the revenue from the sales of diving equipment, training and travel come from the Retail sector.
+Now, all we have to do is convince 1,400 Retail Dive Centers that they are the most important part of the diving industry and they can begin to break free from their vendor dominance and dependence.

-The most powerful people in the diving industry are the ones who write the checks!
+The most powerful people in the diving industry are the ones who write the checks and sell the majority of diving equipment, training and travel!

 So why are Retail Dive Center owners not controlling the diving industry?
 Sporting Goods Retail Stores control the Sporting Goods Industry.
 Why aren’t Retail Dive Center Owners the recipients of industry awards and Hall of Fame nominations?
 Why isn’t the Retail Class invited to the Black Tie Parties and Gala’s?
 If the Retail Dive Centers account for the majority of new certifications in the industry, the majority of retail sales and the bulk of booked dive travel, then why isn’t there a category for Best Retailer of the Year at the many award programs throughout the industry?
+Why is Business not considered as important as the Arts & Science categories?
 The answer is simple but the rational is incomprehensible.
 And why it has lasted this long is a mystery.
 Are you tired of being good enough to buy stuff from your vendors but not good enough to go to the parties they go to?
 Well, that’s all about to change.

 Promotion at Regional Shows: Dive Industry Association exhibits at dive and adventure travel shows.
 Member Retailers are asked to staff our booth at shows in their territory.
 Shows are supported with pre-show, at-show and post-show marketing campaigns.
 DIA is working with show promoters to conduct business seminars at each show for members of the local Retail Network.
-Similar programs have worked well at Our World-Underwater and the Dive & Travel Expo in Tacoma, WA.
+Similar programs have worked well at Our World-Underwater Chicago, Lone Star State Dive Show Dallas, and Beneath the Sea in Secaucus , NJ.

 Industry Best Practices: Using the annual Retail Center Profile & Survey, Dive Industry Foundation is putting together an “Industry Best Practices” recommendation that it will share at Regional Business Seminars.